jettcblack/CrowdCure/README.md

 12. **Stay Informed:** Receive updates on campaign progress, new features, and important announcements through notifications, so you're always in the loop.

 Join CrowdCure today and be part of a community that believes in the power of collective support to transform healthcare experiences and revolutionize the way we access and receive care.
 Together, we can make a meaningful difference in the lives of those in need.

+## Disclaimer

+**Important:** Please read this disclaimer before using the CrowdCure healthcare app.

+**HIPAA Compliance:** This healthcare app complies with the Health Insurance Portability and Accountability Act (HIPAA) to safeguard the privacy and security of protected health information (PHI).
+Any unauthorized access, disclosure, or use of PHI is strictly prohibited and may result in legal penalties.

+**User Responsibility:** Users are reminded to exercise caution when sharing personal health information through this app.
+The app's developers and administrators are not responsible for any breach of privacy resulting from user actions or external factors beyond our control.

+**Security Measures:** While we have implemented robust security measures, no system is entirely foolproof.
+It is advised to keep your login credentials secure, log out after each session, and report any suspicious activity immediately.

+**Acknowledgment:** By using this app, you acknowledge and agree to abide by HIPAA regulations and the terms outlined in this disclaimer.
+Failure to do so may result in termination of your account and legal consequences.

 ## App Preview